Hey-Programmers/learn-javascript/02_functions/A_functions_exercise/README.md

 Create a new folder named `A_functions_exercise`.
 Predict what would print when executing each of the snippets below.
 Test your prediction by typing the snippet into their own files and executing the program.
 Don't copy and paste.

 Write the below code into a file named `snippet-0-1.js`.
-Make a prediction for it will print.
+Make a prediction for what it will print.
 Run it.

 ```js
 // snippet 0-1